 We are maintaining our Neutral recommendation on Enbridge Energy

 units.
-The partnership's second quarter earnings and revenues
+The partnership's third quarter earnings and revenues missed

-missed estimates, mainly due to soft natural gas liquids price
+estimates, mainly due to soft natural gas liquids price realization

-realization and throughput.
-However, we like the partnership's
+and throughput.
+However, we like the partnership's diversified

-and strong liquidity position.
-A focus on fee-based and diversified
+liquidity position.
+A focus on fee-based and diversified businesses

-businesses has enabled Enbridge Energy Partners to dilute its
+has enabled Enbridge Energy Partners to dilute its business risks,

-business risks, as well as provide a stable earnings profile.
-We
+as well as provide a stable earnings profile.
+We also remain

-also remain positive on Enbridge given its exposure to the Bakken
+positive on Enbridge given its exposure to the Bakken Shale, the

-Shale, the Haynesville Shale and Granite Wash.
-Enbridge's organic
+Haynesville Shale and Granite Wash.
+Enbridge's organic growth

-growth program is also impressive, and its commitment to returning
+program is also impressive, and its commitment to returning value

-value to unitholders is reflected through its 2 5% distribution
+to unitholders is reflected through its 2 5% distribution growth

 Houston, Texas-based Enbridge Energy Partners LP (EEP), a master